Erwin Olaf

-Erwin Olaf Springveld (born 2 July 1959), professionally known as Erwin Olaf, is a Dutch photographer from Hilversum.
-Time magazine described his work as straddling "the worlds of commercial, art and fashion photography at once."
+Erwin Olaf Springveld (2 July 1959 – 20 September 2023), professionally known as Erwin Olaf, was a Dutch photographer from Hilversum.
+Time magazine described his work as straddling "the worlds of commercial, art and fashion photography at once".

 Biography

 Erwin Olaf Springveld was born on 2 July 1959 in Hilversum, Netherlands.

-Olaf is most famous for his commercial and personal work.
-He has been commissioned to photograph advertising campaigns for large international companies such as Levi's, Microsoft and Nokia.
+Olaf was most famous for his commercial and personal work.
+He was commissioned to photograph advertising campaigns for large international companies such as Levi's, Microsoft, and Nokia.
 Some of his most famous photographic series include "Grief", "Rain", and "Royal Blood".
-Never one to shy away from controversy, Olaf's work is often daring and provocative.
+Never one to shy away from controversy, Olaf's work was often daring and provocative.
 Humorously however, one of his early photographs was once expelled from a show on the basis of not containing nudity.

-His work has received many awards and he has held exhibitions around the world.
+His work received many awards and has been exhibited around the world.

-Olaf studied journalism in the School of Journalism in Utrecht.
-His work is shown in galleries and museums all around the world, for example at Wagner + Partner, Berlin; Flatland Gallery, Amsterdam; Hamiltons Gallery, London; Galerie Magda Danysz, Paris; Gallery Espacio Minimo, Madrid; and many others.
+Olaf studied journalism at the School of Journalism in Utrecht.
+His work was shown in galleries and museums all internationally, for example at Wagner + Partner, Berlin; Flatland Gallery, Amsterdam; Hamiltons Gallery, London; Galerie Magda Danysz, Paris; Gallery Espacio Minimo, Madrid; and many others.

 Olaf designed the 2014 Dutch euro coins with the portrait of King Willem-Alexander.
+In 2018, he was responsible for the official portraits of the Dutch royal family.

+He was an advocate for gay rights.
+In 2012 he organized a "kiss in" that had around a hundred participants after a snack bar owner had commented on Olaf kissing his boyfriend.

+Olaf died on 20 September 2023, at the age of 64, as a result of long-term emphysema weeks after receiving a lung transplant.
+Olaf was first diagnosed with emphysema in 1996.
+He had predicted what the illness would do to him in the third panel of his 2009 self-portrait series I wish, I am, I will be.
+The Longfonds, the Dutch non-profit organisation for lung patients, called it very brave that he had been so open about his illness.